beteje/beteje.github.io/_projects/lfp.md

 There is also an option in the toolbox to calculate the phase locking with a time offset between the neuron spike action potential and the LFP to allow analysis of whether the LFP leads or lags the action potential.

-The effects of either increased[^1] or disrupted[^2] phase locking our results have shown have an impact on learning and memory.
+The effects of either increased {% cite Cao2016 %} or disrupted {% cite Mu2015 %} phase locking our results have shown have an impact on learning and memory.

 <div class="row justify-content-center">
   <div class="col-sm-8 mt-3 mt-md-0"><img class="img-fluid rounded z-depth-1 p-2" src="{{ '/assets/img/PhaseLocking.jpg' | relative_url }}" alt="" title="Significance of phase locking"/></div>